 - Lastly, reflect on any emotions or thoughts you had after the experience.
 Were those thoughts and emotions helpful, or harmful?
 How so?

 Over time and with reflection, you may start to notice patterns in how your mood affects your food choices.
-For most of us, we have “default” ways of using food to cope with stress.
+Most of us have “default” ways of using food to cope with stress.
 Luckily, once we notice the patterns, we can use that as information to help us move toward greater health and happiness.